 Eoghan's music has been performed all over Ireland, by Chamber Choir Ireland, ConTempo String Quartet, Ensemble Avalon, New Dublin Voices, Claire Duff, Malachy Robinson, the Gentlemen of St Patrick's Cathedral and is in demand in various countries across the globe, including the US, the UK and most recently Scandinavia.
 He has placed highly in numerous competitions, and in 2015 was awarded the Seán Ó Riada prize for Choral Composition for his piece, Mother Goose's Melodies.
 MGM and its sequel, More Mother Goose's Melodies are published by Sulasol.
 He is also the recipient of the 2015 Jerome Hynes Young Composer's Award, for which he composed a setting of Rimbaud's Phrases, which was premiered by Gemma Ní Bhriain in her Bernadette Greevy Bursary recital.
-On the back of these wins, he has been commissioned by the RSCM, the National Concert Hall and, via bassist David Heyes, a group of bassists from around the world, resulting in 11 performances both in Dublin and around the world.
+Among others, he has been commissioned by Christ Church Cathedral, Dublin, St Mary's Pro-Cathedral, Dublin, the Chapel Royal of HM Tower of London and the UCD Choral Scholars.

 As a choral singer, Eoghan has toured France, Russia, Switzerland, Japan and the UK, in addition to having sung all over Ireland, with such renowned choirs as St Patrick's Cathedral Choir, Chamber Choir Ireland, Resurgam, Anúna (with whom he also appears on the award-winning soundtrack of Diablo III), New Dublin Voices and others.
 He has also appeared in the opera choruses of Dorset Opera (Aïda, Il Trovatore, Der Fliegende Holländer, Fidelio, La Traviata), Wide Open Opera (Tristan und Isolde, Il Barbiere di Siviglia), Opera Theatre Company (Don Giovanni) and Northern Ireland Opera (Turandot).